okami101/vuetify-admin/packages/docs/guide/laravel.md

 This trait will automatically search for all `logo` and `local` for uploaded file.
 For media deletion, he looks for `logo_delete` and `local_delete` with valid media ids (can be array or single value).
 The Vtec Admin file upload component `va-file-input` will take care of all of that.

-#### RequestTranslatableTrait

-Import `HasTranslations` from [Spatie Translatable](https://github.com/spatie/laravel-translatable) with addition of default locale detection from request for translatable fields saving or fetching.

-This trait will intercept all `locale` request input and set his value as default locale for saving.
-If not set default locale will be the user browser language in case you use included `Locale` middleware, if not this will be the app default locale.
-It should be used in conjunction with Vtec Admin resource translation feature as explained in [dedicated section](i18n.md#resource-translation).

 ### Search filter